pdfmm/pdfmm/README.md

-pdfmm is a library to work with the PDF file format. pdfmm is a derivative work of the [PoDoFo](http://podofo.sourceforge.net/) library, from which it forked at revision [@1999](https://sourceforge.net/p/podofo/code/1999/).
+pdfmm is a library to work with the PDF file format. pdfmm is a derivative work of the [PoDoFo](http://podofo.sourceforge.net/) library, from which it forked at revision [Rev@1999](https://sourceforge.net/p/podofo/code/1999/).

 The pdfmm library is a free portable C++ library which includes classes to parse a PDF file and modify its contents into memory.
 The changes can be written back to disk easily.
-Besides PDF parsing and writing pdfmm includes also very simple classes to create your own PDF files.
+Besides PDF parsing pdfmm includes also very simple classes to create your own PDF files.
 It currently does not include facilities to render pdf contents.

 ## Requirements

-To build pdfmm lib you need a working toolchain and a c++ compiler as well as the following libraries:
+To build pdfmm lib you'll need a c++17 compiler,
+CMake 3.16 and the following libraries:

 * zlib
 * freetype2
-*   fontconfig (Unix & Mac OS X only)
+* fontconfig (Unix platforms only)
-*   openSSL
+* OpenSSL
 * libjpeg (optional)
 * libtiff (optional)
 * libidn (optional)

-pdfmm has been tested with the following compilers
+pdfmm is currently tested with the following compilers/toolchains:

+* Visual Studio 2017 15.9
+* Visual Studio 2019 16.10
+* gcc 7.3.1
+* Android NDK R16 (clang 5.0)
+* XCode 11.2

 ## Licensing